mesolimbo/Xenu2PDF/README.md

 ```

 This will:
-1. Parse the Xenu CSV file
+1. Parse the Xenu TSV file
 2. Filter records to only include those with `LinkToPageStatusCode` of 200
-3. Extract unique URLs from the `OriginPage` column and sort them alphabetically
+3. Extract unique URLs from the `LinkToPage` column (using `LinkToPageTitle` for uniqueness)
+4. Preserve the original order (no sorting)
-4. Visit each URL using Playwright (headless Chromium)
+5. Visit each URL using Playwright (headless Chromium)
-5. Scroll through each page to load all content (handles lazy loading)
+6. Scroll through each page to load all content (handles lazy loading)
-6. Save each page as a PDF
+7. Save each page as a PDF
-7. Merge all PDFs into a single file
+8. Merge all PDFs into a single file

 ### Output